 As we age, we often face additional needs and challenges connected to getting older.
 If a family member, neighbor, or friend has reached a point where he needs assistance with his daily routine, you'll need to know what those daily needs are.
 Allow him to be as independent, while respectfully helping him with the tasks that have become difficult.

-Mobility is important to the elderly, even if it is just within their own surroundings.
+Mobility is important to older adults, even if it is just within their own surroundings.
 Make sure they are properly fitted for either a wheelchair, motorized mobility chair, walker or cane.
 Install a wheelchair ramp, hand rails and wider door wells to make getting around the house hassle-free.
 A hospital bed, shower chair, lift or tripod bar may assist with getting up from bed or staying safe in the shower.

 Senior citizens need proper medication to remain healthy.
 This begins with adequate medical care, such as doctor's visits, dental care, foot care, eye care, physical therapy and psychiatric therapy, if needed.
 If they need assistance with taking their pills or giving themselves shots of insulin, a home-health nursing system may need to be added to their daily plan of care.